Integer decomposition property of polytopes: Introduction

 In general, from a given complete normal fan in $\mathbb{R}^n$ we can construct a simplicial fan by triangulating the maximal cones.
-By subdivision we can construct a smooth complete fan with $n+k$ rays.
-Then we can ask the following question:
+By subdividing those cones further, we can construct a smooth complete fan with $n+k$ rays.
+We can then ask the following question:

 \begin{question} Let $P,Q$ be two lattice polytopes and $\Sigma$ be the normal fan of $P+Q$.
 Suppose we refined $\Sigma$ to a minimal smooth complete fan $\Sigma'$.
-Can we find a bound on $k$ so that if $\Sigma'$ has only $n+k$ rays then $(P,Q)$ always has IDP? \end{question}
+Can we find a bound on $k$ so that if $\Sigma'$ has only $n+k$ rays then the pair $(P,Q)$ always has the IDP? \end{question}

 Alternatively, we can start from a smooth complete fan $\Sigma$ in $\mathbb{R}^n$ with $n+k$ rays and study all lattice polytopes cut out by half spaces from all or some of these rays.
-All of these lattice polytopes can be achieved by studying convex support functions for $\Sigma$.
+All of these lattice polytopes can be studied in terms of convex support functions on $\Sigma$.
 See Section 2 for details.
-Hence we can rephrase Question \ref{question1.3} as follows.
+Hence, we can rephrase Question \ref{question1.3} as follows.

 \begin{question} Let $\Sigma$ be a smooth complete fan in $\mathbb{R}^n$ with $n+k$ rays and let $P,Q$ be two lattice polytopes associated with two convex support functions for $\Sigma$.
-Does $(P,Q)$ have the IDP? \end{question}
+Does the pair $(P,Q)$ have the IDP? \end{question}

-The answer to Question \ref{question1.4} is known to be positive when $k=1$ or $2$, see Corollary \ref{splfan}.
-In this paper, we will prove IDP holds for the case $k=3$.
+The answer to Question \ref{question1.4} is known to be positive when $k=1$ or $2$, see Theorem \ref{IDP4}.
+In this paper, we will prove that the IDP holds for the case $k=3$.

-\begin{theorem} If $P,Q$ be two lattice polytopes whose union of normal fans can be refined to a smooth fan of at most $n+3$ rays in $\mathbb{R}^n$, then $(P,Q)$ has the IDP. \end{theorem}
+\begin{theorem} If $P,Q$ are two lattice polytopes whose coarsest common refinement of normal fans has at most $n+3$ rays in $\mathbb{R}^n$, then the pair $(P,Q)$ has the IDP. \end{theorem}

-As a corollary, we observe that Oda's conjecture is true for smooth complete fans in $\mathbb{R}^n$ with at most $n+3$ rays.
-We will use the above result in the forthcoming work on algebraic hyperbolicity of surfaces in smooth projective toric varieties with Picard rank 2 and 3.
+It is worth noting that normal fan of a smooth lattice polytope in $\mathbb{R}^n$ with $n+k$ facets is a smooth complete fan in $\mathbb{R}^n$ with $n+k$ rays.
+Hence, as a corollary to Theorem \ref{IDPtheorem}, we observe that Conjecture \ref{Oda'sconjecture} is true if $P$ is a smooth lattice polytope in $\mathbb{R}^n$ with at most $n+3$ facets.
+In particular, this implies that every smooth lattice polytope with at most $n+3$ facets has the IDP.
+An application of the result can be seen in \cite[Theorem 2.1]{Rob22}.

-One can ask what the answer for Question 1.3 is in the particular situation where $n=2$.
+On the other hand, one can ask what the answer for Question 1.3 is in the particular situation where $n=2$.
 Our result shows that as long as $\Sigma$ has 5 or fewer rays IDP holds.
-On the other hand, the example in Figure \ref{fig:cone} shows that there exists a smooth complete fan in $\mathbb{R}^2$ with 8 rays which has a negative answer to Question \ref{question1.4}.
+However, the example in Figure \ref{fig:cone} shows that there exists a smooth complete fan in $\mathbb{R}^2$ with 8 rays which has a negative answer to Question \ref{question1.4}.
 We ask the following question: